We see children, adolescents and adults of all ages.

 Please contact your insurance company or employer before your first appointment to review their reimbursement requirements.

-* Please note that only psychotherapy services will be invoiced for third party reimbursement.
+* Please note that only psychotherapy and psychological assessment services will be invoiced for third party reimbursement.
 Educational, psychiatric and mindfulness services are not available for reimbursement invoicing.

 By not accepting insurance, we are able to offer high quality services to a smaller caseload – with many options of care to fit the individual’s needs.
 This also enables us to attract and retain very qualified and effective clinicians that have the time to collaborate with your entire healthcare team if needed.
 Not accepting insurance also enables us to offer a broader range of services that are restricted by current reimbursement limitations.

-We accept credit card, HSA cards, check or cash.
+We accept credit cards, HSA cards, check or cash.

 8921 Three Chopt Road